sysfce2/SFML_AlceEngine/Source/Alce/Engine/Components/TextRenderer/TextRenderer.md

 # 🧩 TextRenderer
 The ```TextRenderer``` component provides styled text rendering capabilities for a GameObject.
-It supports rich text formatting (bold, italic, underline, strike-through, and inline colors), optional background boxes with borders and rounded corners, and automatic alignment inside its bounding box.
+It supports rich text formatting (bold, italic, underline, strike-through, and inline colors), optional background boxes with borders and rounded corners, fixed or auto-sized text boxes, word wrapping, and automatic alignment inside its bounding box.

 Unlike raw SFML ```sf::Text```, ```TextRenderer``` integrates directly with the engine’s component system and synchronizes its position with the owning ```GameObject```’s Transform.